CompuTec/computec-docs/processforce_versioned_docs/version-2.0/support-procedure/health-check.md

 # Health Check

-ProcessForce Health Check is an option that can help diagnose some of the problems with ProcessForce.
+CompuTec ProcessForce Health Check is an option that can help diagnose some of the problems with CompuTec ProcessForce.
 The information in this form suggests a resolution to be performed by a User.
 It can also be a clue for a support team consultant.
 Therefore, sending results from this form to a support ticket is good.

 :::info Path
     Upper menu → Help → Support Desk → Health Check.